bonitasoft/bonita-doc/md/overview-of-bonita-bpm-in-a-cluster.md

 * Only active-active modes is supported.
 There is no mechanism for starting a new node if a cluster node goes out of service.
 This could be provided by a third-party application.
 * There is no integrated load balancer, so the client application selects the node on which to make a API call.
 You should use an external load balancer.
 For high volume, a hardware load balancer is recommended.
 * All the nodes must use the same database, so the database itself must be highly available.

-### Comparison with 5.x

-In Bonita Open Solution 5.10, the cluster implementation had the following advantages:

-* Support for high availability
-* The possibility to add a new node at runtime

-It also had the following drawbacks:

-* There is no node discovery mechanism, and the cluster construction relies on the database.
-This means that performance is lower than an in-memory data grid.
-* Only one node is responsible for execution of matching events, which can be a performance bottleneck.
-* Only active-active modes is supported.
-There is no mechanism for starting a new node if a cluster node goes out of service.
-This could be provided by a third-party application.
-* There is no integrated load balancer, so the client application selects the node on which to make a API call.
-You should use an external load balancer.
-For high volume, a hardware load balancer is recommended.
-* All the nodes must use the same database, so the database itself must be highly available.
-* The Bonita Large Data Repository (Bonita LDR) folder must be shared by NFS, so to maintain high availability, you should use an HA NFS service.